-Take Tea at the Palace
+ONE HOUR: Take Tea at the Palace

 Taste lavish cakes and savoury delights served in Herend hand-painted fine porcelain sets.
 Lean back in your comfortable armchair and enjoy live piano melodies under a magnificent glass cupola inside the Hotel’s historic Peacock Passage.

-Tour and Taste
+ONE DAY: Tour and Taste

 Learn the history and secrets of the city with our expert guides, followed by a blind taste test dinner, where the chef and head sommelier at the Hotel reveal a five-to eight-course meal paired with wine tailored just for you and your loved one.